utm-cssc/utmhacklab.tech/resources/internship-apps/README.md

 If you're interested in working in a startup or are okay with equity instead of pay, Angellist has plenty of options for you!
 :::

-## Canadian Summer Internships 2020
+## Canadian Summer 2020 Tech Internships

 <LevelWithButton link="https://github.com/ChrisDryden/Canadian-Tech-Internships-Summer-2020" image="https://i.itworldcanada.com/wp-content/uploads/2019/02/bigstock-Canadian-Technology-Concept-130056503.jpg" desc="Crowdsourced list of Canadian tech companies that are hiring interns for Summer 2020 that are interested in tech, SWE, and related fields." button="Find out more"/>